The Birth of a Wonder – The Short History of #RaveReviewsBookClub #RRBC

 (Image from All-Free-Downloads.com)

-On Sunday, December 8, 2013, I remember sitting at my dining room table and staring at my computer monitor…surfing thru my Twitter feed.
+On Sunday, December 8, 2013, I sat at my dining room table, staring at my computer monitor… surfing through my Twitter feed.

 “I’m going to create a forum where I can post honest reviews of the books that I’ve read,” I said, half out loud.